siuyin/present_org-policy/README.md

 on rego playground.

 ## Feature: Automating policy enforcement
-As a product owner my organisation, I want my service to comply with organisation policy
+As a product owner my organisation, I want my product to comply with organisation policy
 so that my product is compliant.

 ### Scenario: Assess input against Policy and get a decision